DanielVesterbaek/launch-control-documentation/docs/source/launch-control-core.rst

     *Expose Speed Segment Settings*

 **Controls**
-   * Max G-Force: *The tool estimates the G-Force the vehicle will be exposed to.
-Adjusting the Max G-Force will allow the tool to automatically increase the time inbetween 2 Speed Keyframes to make sure accelerations are not exeeding the desired amount.
+   * **Max G-Force:** *The tool estimates G-Forces.
+The tool will automatically increase the time inbetween 2 Speed Keyframes to make sure accelerations are not exeeding the Max G-Force.
 This only affects the time inbetween keyframes, not the distance*

-   * Auto-fit Range: *When enabled, the Speed Segments will automatically fit the scene frame range to the total length of the speed keyframe animation*
+   * **Auto-fit Range:** *When enabled, the Speed Segments will automatically fit the scene frame range to the total length of the speed keyframe animation*

 **Graph**
-   * Visible: *Enable/Disable the graph in the 3D view.
+   * **Visible:** *Enable/Disable the graph in the 3D view.
 (Disabling will improve viewport performance)*

-   * Resolution: *Set the amount of interpolated speed points in between the Speed Keyframes.
+   * **Resolution:** *Set the amount of interpolated speed points in between the Speed Keyframes.
 The more points, the bigger the viewport perfromance is impacted*

-   * Scale: *Change the height of the Graph to make small changes in speed more visible*
+   * **Scale:** *Change the height of the Graph to make small changes in speed more visible*

-   * Color: *Change the Color of the Graph to make it more visible*
+   * **Color:** *Change the Color of the Graph to make it more visible*

 **Units**
-   * Timecode: *Change the unit of the inbetween time shown on each Speed Keyframe*
+   * **Timecode:** *Change the unit of the inbetween time shown on each Speed Keyframe*

-   * Speed: *Change the unit of speed inside the add-on preferences (Edit -> Preferences - Add-ons -> Object: Launch Control -> Animation -> Use Imperial Units)*
+   * **Speed:** *Change the unit of speed inside the add-on preferences (Edit -> Preferences - Add-ons -> Object: Launch Control -> Animation -> Use Imperial Units)*

 **Expert Settings**
-   * Auto Interpolation: *Is ON by default.
+   * **Auto Interpolation:** *Is ON by default.
 Turn on to avoid the Speed Segment Tool changing the keyframe tangents automatically.
 For more customizability of the animation interpolation turn this feature off and set the tangents like desired manually in the Graph Editor.*

 |